Insert a disc, walk away. RipForge identifies your content, rips it, and adds it to your library automatically.

 Job state persists to disk.
 Service restart mid-rip?
 No problem - it picks up where it left off.

-Get notified on completion, errors, and weekly digests with posters and Rotten Tomatoes ratings.
+Get notified on completion and errors.
+Weekly digests include posters and Rotten Tomatoes ratings.

 Integrates with your stack